4K1D3V/Pl-Hide-Pro/Error-causing-plugins.md

 ### **MyCommand**

-Make sure you register the commands:
+Make sure you register the command:

 ```
 example_command: